 - Masks are also compulsory for extracurricular use of school premises, for example by sport or music associations and carnival cliques, provided that it is compatible with the activities in question

-- Masks must also be worn in lessons in secondary schools, grammar schools, the FMS and vocational colleges
+- Masks must also be worn in lessons from primary class 5, in secondary schools, grammar schools, the FMS and vocational colleges

-- Exemptions apply to pupils at primary level (nurseries, primary schools and day-care facilities), people who cannot wear face masks, e.g. for medical reasons, or if teachers keep a distance of 1.5 metres
+- Exemptions apply to nurseries and daycare facilities, people who cannot wear face masks, e.g. for medical reasons, or if teachers keep a distance of 1.5 metres

 - More information on schools and daycare facilities